Kotlin/kotlinx.serialization/docs/polymorphism.md

 This design decision was made for security and type-safety – it encourages you to use more specific types instead of `Any`.

 Lines 3) and 4) register corresponding actual serializers.
 Again, only classes `StringMessage` and `IntMessage` are allowed in the stream – even if you have `@Serializable class MyInternalSecretMessage: Message`, which should not be exposed to external clients, you shouldn't worry about it.
-Kotlinx.serialization will throw an exception on an attempt to serialize or deserialize a class polymorphically if it is not registered.
+Kotlinx.serialization throws an exception on an attempt to serialize or deserialize a class polymorphically if it is not registered.

 The only thing left to do is to create a format instance with `messageModule`: